Alec-Reyes/MgReyesCastillio/README.md

-# Title
+# Title:
+SimplyCube

 ## Description:
-Welcome to , a beginners guide to solving a Rubik's Cube.
+Welcome to SimplyCube, a beginners guide to solving a Rubik's Cube.
 This website features the basics of cubing, followed by an easy-to follow tutorial.
 Once you're ready to take the next level, you can learn about the CFOP method, a more advanced but faster method of solving a Rubik's cube.
 Not much of a reader?
 Try our interactive cubing visual software!

 ## Outline of our website: